Architectural Design (MA)

 How will I be supported?

 The School provides opportunities for you to reflect on and define your individual learning needs.
-This generally takes the form of a reflective diary or sketch book.
-Increasingly these take the form of online journals.
+This generally takes the form of a reflective diary that increasingly these take the form of online journals.

 The architectural library is located in the same building as the School and provides easy access to resources and support.
 Electronic course materials are also generally held on the University network.